 You can change the settings of the Mikme Microphone without the Mikme App.
 You need use the Mikme settings file builder.

-1 - Download the Mikme settings file builder
+1 - Open the Mikme settings file builder

-Now click on the Mikme settings file builder "Mikme_ini.html" which will open it in your web browser.
-Please change the Mikme settings according your needs.
+Clicking the link above will open the file builder in your web browser.
+From there, you can change the Mikme settings according your needs.

-Click the blue button at the bottom to save the Mikme.ini file to your downloads folder of your computer.
+Click the blue button at the bottom to save the mikme.ini file to the downloads folder of your computer.

-3 - Copy the Mikme.ini file to your Mikme Microphone
+2 - Copy the mikme.ini file to your Mikme Microphone

-- Go to your downloads folder of your computer and copy the Mikme.ini file
+- Go to the downloads folder of your computer and copy the mikme.ini file

-To do so, the Mikme must be connected to your computer via USB cable and mounted as an external storage (see how to connect your Mikme via USB here).
+To complete this step, the Mikme must be connected to your computer via USB cable and mounted as an external storage (see how to connect your Mikme via USB here).